Nesho-k/IMBdMovies/README.md

 WHERE Year between '1960' and '1980'
 ```

-There is 61 missing values out of 126 which is a lot.
-Contre 46 pour 157.
-So, pour le reste du projet on va principalement s'intéresser aux films sortis après 1960 (l'année 1960a été choisi au hasard), car avant cela il y a trop de données manquantes.
+There is 61 missing values out of 126 which is a lot against 46 out of 157.
+So, for the rest of the project, we will primarily focus on films released after 1960 (the year 1960 was chosen randomly), as there are too many missing data before that

 ### Data Expolration